titon/toolkit/docs/en/components/tooltip.md

             <td>animation</td>
             <td>string</td>
             <td></td>
             <td>The animation to use when displaying the tooltip.
-Available options are: fade, from-above, from-below, flip-rotate, slide-in.</td>
+Available options are: fade, from-above, from-below, flip-rotate.</td>
         </tr>
         <tr>
             <td>mode</td>